Paymo Logo

 As a result, organizations continue to embrace work policies that facilitate employees to work remotely.

-Considering the growing importance of managing remote teams, the need for practical remote work tools has become more prominent than ever.
+Given the growing importance of managing remote teams, the need for practical remote work tools is more pronounced than ever.

 While many companies have transitioned to offering flexible working conditions, they’re still figuring out how to manage large teams virtually, impart an organizational culture, and motivate employees.